softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 ## Object Overrides

 In order for the tests to pass, you are required to override the `equals()` and `hashCode()` methods in your class implementations as necessary.
-This includes the ChessPosition, ChessPiece, ChessMove, and ChessBoard classes in particular.
+This includes the `ChessPosition`, `ChessPiece`, `ChessMove`, and `ChessBoard` classes in particular.
 To do this automatically in IntelliJ, right click on the class code and select `Code > Generate... > equals() and hashCode()`.
 It is a good idea to generate these methods fairly early.
 However, IntelliJ will not be able to generate them properly until you have added the required fields to the class.

 In most cases, the default methods provided by IntelliJ will suffice.
 However, there are cases when the generated code will not completely work.
 You should fully understand all code in your project.
 Even code that was generated for you.
 Take the time to carefully review and debug what the generated code does.
 Add a breakpoint, inspect the variables, and step through each line.